tntdog99/Torque/README.md

 # Torque
-Torque is a end-to-end encrypted decentralized messaging platform
+Torque is a end-to-end encrypted decentralized messaging platform using the signal protocol

 feel free to contribute

+## details

 ## Using